-COVID-19 (and three consecutive national lockdowns) have had a major impact on the lives of each and every person in the United Kingdom.
-In particular, real estate market activity has illustrated how thousands of movers and first-time buyers have completely changed their priorities, with regard to preferred property types and locations.
+COVID-19 (and three consecutive national lockdowns) have had a major impact on the lives of every person in the United Kingdom.
+In particular, real estate market activity has illustrated how thousands of movers and first-time buyers have completely changed their priorities with regard to preferred property types and locations.

 According to the latest figures from Rightmove, London has been overtaken by Cornwall for the first time as the UK’s most desirable location for residential properties.
-Devon has also been propelled in the rankings to third, while Dorset now sits in 10th position having previously ranked 20th.
+Devon has also been propelled in the rankings to third, while Dorset now sits in 10th position after previously ranking 20th.

-The findings come as no surprise to the vast majority of UK estate agents, which throughout the pandemic noted a major spike in interest in rural homes, countryside properties and larger residential dwellings with gardens.
+The findings come as no surprise to the vast majority of UK estate agents, who throughout the pandemic noted a major spike in interest in rural homes, countryside properties, and larger residential dwellings with gardens.

-Interest in city centre apartments and urban homes with convenient good transport connections has been diminishing throughout the COVID-19 crisis, as the UK gets used to a new era of working from home and spending more time than ever, indoors.
+Interest in city centre flats and urban homes with convenient transport connections has been diminishing throughout the COVID-19 crisis as the UK gets used to a new era of working from home and spending more time than ever indoors.

 The figures released by Rightmove suggest that sales of larger homes are accelerating significantly across the country, resulting in a major shortage in inventory in some locations.